How To Handle Forbidden Love And Crushes On Unavailable Guys

 Swayed by all this evidence that things would work out according to my best-case scenario, I hung in there despite these little creepy-crawly feelings I kept having that something wasn’t right.

 Turns out I should have listened to my instincts, not the therapist or him.
+Even medical professionals have found using gut instinct to be beneficial, as explored by a study in the Journal of General Internal Medicine.

+Everything looks perfect, and then — wham!
+Research published in Psychiatric Research and Clinical Practice Journal suggests how pathological lying can shatter your heart into a million pieces, and it can take a long time to spot both types.
 But one signal you will always see right up front, no matter which type you’re with, is that you've entered a relationship that most people would tell you that you shouldn’t.
-With the criminally inclined guy, it’s happening because they really are trying to use you and hurt you.
+With the criminally inclined guy, it’s happening because they are trying to use you and hurt you.

 The codependent doesn’t want to hurt anyone; he just doesn’t have the self-esteem and self-worth to stand up for his own needs.
-He says "yes" to everyone all the time, then he can’t avoid letting someone down.
+He says "yes" to everyone all the time, and he can’t avoid letting someone down.
 He may be the sweetest darling, but if he can’t say "no" to anyone and you’re in an inappropriate relationship, he’s probably going to end up saying "no" to you.

 When I entered my inappropriate relationship, I had no idea just how emotionally unhealthy both my significant other and his significant other were.
-Just knowing him socially, he looked so far out of my league, I could never have guessed.
+Just knowing him socially, he looked so far out of my league I could never have guessed.

 From his stories, I could eventually tell that she was, and I could see why he was unhappy, but when two people are together in a relationship, it’s a sign that both are at the same level of emotional health.
 When the truth finally hits you, it could be a much harder fall than you ever could have imagined.

-The failure of my inappropriate crush completely dominated my life for three years and I spent those years in unimaginable pain.
+The failure of my inappropriate crush completely dominated my life for three years, and I spent those years in unimaginable pain.

 Leaving a destructive relationship — be it with drugs, food, alcohol, or another person (especially when a wedding ring is involved) — is much, much harder for a person to do than you think it is.